-Cooking Matters Massachusetts has been fortunate to host an AmeriCorps service member every year, and this past year we had the honor of hosting two fantastic AmeriCorps members for our 2015-2016 service year!
+Cooking Matters Massachusetts has been fortunate to host an AmeriCorps service member every year, and we had the honor of hosting two fantastic AmeriCorps members for our 2015-2016 service year!

 Q: How/why did you become involved with Cooking Matters?

 Sarah: After I graduated from UMass Amherst with my degree in Public Health, I started searching for work and volunteer opportunities abroad.
 During that hectic summer of investigating, I saw a Facebook friend post about doing a year of service with AmeriCorps.
 I didn’t quite know what AmeriCorps even was, so I opened a new web browser and began my search!
 To my surprise, I found that there was a variety of opportunities across the country to do community service.
 I began to filter through the different service programs, specifically looking for ones related to nutrition and public health.
 After browsing through all of the different opportunities, I found Cooking Matters Massachusetts!